RasaHQ/rasa/docs/installation.rst

     python -m spacy link en_core_web_md en

 This will install Rasa NLU as well as spacy and its language model for the english language.
-We highly recommend using at least the "medium" sized models (``_md``) instead of the spacy's default small ``en_core_web_sm`` model.
-Small models will work as well, the downside is that they have worse performance during intent classification.
+We recommend using at least the "medium" sized models (``_md``) instead of the spacy's default small ``en_core_web_sm`` model.
+Small models require less memory to run, but will somewhat reduce intent classification performance.

 .. note::

-    Using spaCy as the backend for Rasa is the **preferred option**.
+    Using spaCy as the backend for Rasa NLU is the **preferred option**.
+    In older versions of Rasa NLU, MITIE was another supported backend.
+    MITIE support has been deprecated as of version 0.12.